amyhupe/amyhupe.co.uk/src/articles/2022-11-25-do-you-want-kids.md

 Being undecided sounds like a neutral thing, but it’s not.
 Not for me, anyway.

-For me, ambivalence is a torturous, insidious thing wrapped layers of fear, and pain, and warring parts of me that paddle frantically in opposite directions to save themselves as the lifeboat - me - slowly sinks.
+For me, ambivalence is a torturous, insidious thing wrapped in layers of fear, and self-doubt, and shame, and warring parts of me that paddle frantically in opposite directions to save themselves as the lifeboat - me - slowly sinks.

 I feel like I’ve failed.
 I’ve failed to develop that maternal instinct that’s expected of women and I’ve failed to commit to being childfree by choice.